simp/pupmod-simp-ima/README.md

 ## Description

-This module manages the [Integrity Management Architecture (IMA)](https://sourceforge.net/p/linux-ima/wiki/Home/), a tool that uses the TPM to verify integrity of the system, based on filesystem and file hashes.
+This module manages the [Integrity Management Architecture (IMA)](https://sourceforge.net/p/linux-ima/wiki/Home/), a tool that verifies the integrity of the system, based on filesystem and file hashes.
 The IMA class sets up IMA kernel boot flags if they are not enabled and when they are, mounts the `securityfs`.
 This module can manage the IMA policy, although modifying the policy incorrectly could cause